odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 ## Dino

 Dino allows you to explore the operational environment of the Egeria ecosystem.
-More information can be found in the [Dino User Guide](/guides/react-ui/dino-user-guide.md)
+More information can be found in the [Dino User Guide :material-dock-window:](/egeria-docs/guides/ecosystem-ui/dino-user-guide){ target=docs }

 ### Using Dino